dnnsoftware/Dnn.Platform/CONTRIBUTING.md

 ## Making Changes

 * Create a topic branch from where you want to base your work.
-  * This is usually the 'development' branch.
+  * This is usually the 'develop' branch.
   * Release branches should only be targeted in special cases and with approval from the approver group.
-  * To quickly create a topic branch based on development; `git checkout -b my_contribution development`
+  * To quickly create a topic branch based on develop; `git checkout -b my_contribution develop`
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * When ready to publish your changes, you can with `git push -u origin my_contribution`